 The Law Presumes the Spouse is the Biological Parent

-The law presumes that your spouse is the legal parent of the child, even if the spouse is not the biological parent.
+The law presumes that your spouse is the child’s legal parent, even if the spouse is not the biological parent.
 It would be wise to settle on who will be the child’s legal parents before the divorce is finalized.

-If someone is pregnant during the divorce, the other spouse will automatically be a legal parent once the child is born, even if the child is born after the divorce is finalized, and even if the other spouse is not biologically related to the child.
+If someone is pregnant during the divorce, the other spouse will automatically be a legal parent once the child is born, even if the child is born after the divorce is finalized.
+Even if the other spouse is not biologically related to the child.

 That said, it is possible to include in the divorce order a ruling that the other spouse will not be a legal parent once the child is born.